lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

      And close the editor with CTRL + X.

-   - Edit another `.conf` file:
+   - We also need to edit another `.conf` file:

      `sudo nano /boot/config.txt`

-     Comment out the line
+     When the editor is opened, comment out the following line with a # at the beginning:

      ```
      dtparam=audio=on
      ```

-     by adding a # in front of it.
+     i.e.,

+     ```
+     #dtparam=audio=on
+     ```

      Then save file with CTRL + O.

      And close the editor with CTRL + X.

-   - Reboot Pi:
+   - Reboot Pi by entering the following command:

      `sudo reboot`